 TGaz Editor: Modify baseline text showing how it was changed in TGaz, as shown below.
 Ensure that the text in the TGaz draft shows the deleted text in black color with the struck through attribute; and the inserted text is shown in black color with the underlined attribute:

 Fine timing measurement allows a STA to accurately measure the round trip time (RTT) between it and another STA.
-With the regular transfer of Fine Timing Measurement frames it is possible for the recipient STA to track changes in its relative location with other STAs in the environment.
+With the execution of the Fine Timing Measurement procedure (#3483) it is possible for the recipient STA to track changes in its relative location with other STAs in the environment.

 TGaz Editor: The text in the draft should look as shown below: